7 Hopper HQ Alternatives: Better Grid Planners and Free Plans That Last

 - Recycling is a side feature, not the focus

-Best for: Budget-conscious users who want a capable all-rounder with some recycling built in.
+Best for: budget users who want a capable all-rounder with some recycling built in.

-Metricool pairs scheduling with the deep analytics Hopper HQ lacks, covering Google, Meta, and TikTok ads alongside organic reporting.
-It is the strongest Hopper HQ alternative if your priority is measuring performance, though it does not offer evergreen recycling.
+Metricool pairs scheduling with the deep analytics Hopper HQ lacks.
+It reports on Google, Meta, and TikTok ads alongside organic performance.
+It does not recycle evergreen content.

 - In-depth analytics and reporting across networks